 While some of the foods you receive with Hungryroot are ingredients to make a meal and others are pre-packaged snacks or sweets, everything is generally fresh.
 To give you an example, none of the foods we've ever receive in our box with Hungryroot has been spoiled or gone bad.
 All of the perishables are stamped with a "best by" date, to help you know when it needs to be eaten before it goes bad.

 They source organic and non-GMO ingredients whenever possible.
 And you can find a full ingredient list and nutritional information on their site before ordering.
 So there's no need to worry about any allergies.

-If, however, you find that there’s something wrong with a meal in your Hungryroot order, you can get in touch with them via email to resolve the situation.
-In their terms, they specifically say, “We want you to be completely satisfied with your order.
+If, however, you're not satisfied with the quality of your Hungryroot order, you can get in touch with them via email to resolve the situation.
+I checked out their terms, and they specifically say, "We want you to be completely satisfied with your order.
 If you’re not, let us know at email@example.com and we’ll make it right.
-Refunds are granted on a case by case basis within 30 days of your delivery date and take 10-15 business days to process.”
+Refunds are granted on a case by case basis within 30 days of your delivery date and take 10-15 business days to process."

 Ease of Cooking

 Many of the meals that Hungryroot offers don’t require any preparation at all.
 For instance, the Braised Lemongrass Tofu Nuggets we received can simply be heated up and eaten.
 In fact, they don't even need to be heated, they could even be eaten cold.
 When I'm in a rush, I often find myself grabbing one of their pre-made meats, slapping on a sauce like their avocado crema and eating it cold.